PyMVPA/PyMVPA/doc/source/tutorial3_mappers.rst

 In general, a mapper is an algorithm that transforms data of some kind.
 This transformation can be as simple as selecting a subset of data, or as complex as a multi-stage preprocessing pipeline.
-Some transformations are reversible, other are not.
-Some are simple one-step computations, other are iterative algorithms that have to be trained on data before they can be used.
-In PyMVPA, all these transformations are *mappers*.
+Some transformations are reversible, others are not.
+Some are simple one-step computations, others are iterative algorithms that have to be trained on data before they can be used.
+In PyMVPA, all these transformations are :mod:`~mvpa.mappers`.

 Let's create a dummy dataset (5 samples, 12 features).
 This time we will use a new method to create the dataset, the `dataset_wizard`.
 Here it is fully